catseye/shelf/README.md

 *   Changed `shelf_which` to [not use the which command][] and to produce cleaner output (only show the target executable file).
 *   Introduced `shelf_mirror_from_git`.
+*   Commands which work on catalog files output the name of each directory just before they process it, making the output more sensible to read.

 #### 0.4